 - Submitting work previously submitted in another course, unless specifically approved by the present instructor.

 - Falsifying documents or signing as an instructor or administrator’s name to a document or form.

 - Or aiding another student in any of the above actions.

 Plagiarism, which is defined as the deliberate use of another’s ideas or words as if they were one’s own, can take many forms, from the egregious to the mild.
 Instances most commonly seen in written work by students in order from most to least serious are:

-- Borrowing, buying or stealing a paper from elsewhere, lending or selling a paper for another’s use as his or her own; using printed material written by someone else as one’s own.
+- Borrowing, buying or stealing a paper from elsewhere, lending or selling a paper for another’s use as their own; using printed material written by someone else as one’s own.